 A total of 3823 procedure were recorded from the three different hospitals during the years 2009-2011.
 Indications of FS are shown in Figure 1.

-In 56.7% of cases the scope was inserted to the splenic flexure.
-Among those where the procedure was documented as complete, the success rate was better in males compared to females (M=36.5%, F=22.2%, p< 0.05).
-Overall, in 22.2% of cases the examination was limited to left colon and the scope did not reach the splenic flexure (M=7.4%, F=12.8).
-A total of 18.7% examinations were limited to the sigmoid colon (M=8.4%, F=10.3%) and 4.6% of cases, the scope could not be passed beyond the rectum due to reasons explained below (M=2.6%, F=2%).
+In 56.7% of cases, the scope was inserted to the splenic flexure.
+Among those where the procedure was documented as complete, the success rate was better in males compared to females (M=36.5%, F=22.2%, p<0.05).
+Overall, in 22.2% of cases, the examination was limited to the left colon and the scope did not reach the splenic flexure (M=7.4%, F=12.8).
+A total of 18.7% examinations were limited to the sigmoid colon (M=8.4%, F=10.3%) and in 4.6% of cases, the scope could not be passed beyond the rectum due to reasons explained below (M=2.6%, F=2%).
 The completion rates to different anatomical landmarks are shown in Figure 3.

 CRC screening using a FS has been included in the UK bowel cancer screening program for both men and women at age 55 years.
 In 2013, six screening centres had started the one-stop FS screening and full invitation is expected in 2018.
-For colonoscopy, there has been widely studied and agreed parameters for the standardization of a complete examination.
-For example, Ileal intubation is a generally accepted landmark for the completion of colonoscopy procedure, while photographic evidence of appendicular orifice, Ileo-caecal valve (ICV) and caecal tri-radial folds are also accepted as completion landmarks in other countries including UK.
-In term of FS, since there are no fixed identifiable anatomical landmarks in the left colon, completion rates can often is falsely reported by the endoscopists.
+For colonoscopies, there has been widely studied and agreed upon parameters for the standardization of a complete examination.
+For example, Ileal intubation is a generally accepted landmark for the completion of c colonoscopy procedure, while photographic evidence of appendicular orifice, Ileo-caecal valve (ICV) and caecal tri-radial folds are also accepted as completion landmarks in other countries including the UK.
+In terms of FS, since there are no fixed identifiable anatomical landmarks in the left colon, completion rates can often be falsely reported by the endoscopists.
 Our study has shown the wide variability in the FS practice and the lack of standard criteria in reference to the extent of examination, procedure completion parameters and bowel preparation.
-While many endoscopists considered complete examination when the scope reached the splenic flexure, others believed that examination of sigmoid colon only was adequate based on certain indications.
+While many endoscopists consider complete examination when the scope reached the splenic flexure, others believe that the sole examination of the sigmoid colon is adequate based on certain indications.
 The adenoma detection rate in our study was 14% with no significant variability between the three centres.
-Benign and small polyps (< 5mm) were missed in about 3.3% of the cases which were detected and reported on the subsequent examinations.
-Several factors are reported to affect the adenoma detection rate (ADR), for example studies evaluated the quality assurance of colonoscopy examination suggested that scope withdrawal time, bowel cleansing agent, maneuvering of position during the examination, second observer and the newer endoscopic technologies, and above of all these, endoscopic skills were significantly related to ADR [21-23].
+Benign and small polyps (<5mm) were missed in about 3.3% of the cases which were detected and reported on subsequent examinations.
+Several factors are reported to affect the adenoma detection rate (ADR), for example studies that evaluated the quality assurance of colonoscopy examination suggested that scope withdrawal time, bowel cleansing agent, maneuvering of position during the examination, second observer, newer endoscopic technologies, and above of all, endoscopic skills were significantly related to ADR [21-23].

 This data can be stipulated to conclude that similar parameters would also affect the ADR during FS examination.
-Another important factor related to miss lesion was considered to be rectal retroflexion.
-For example, a study by Pickhardt at al found out 12% adenoma miss rate due to lack of rectal retroflexion during colonoscopy examination as these were located at the fold behind the anal verge .
+Another important factor related to missed lesions was considered to be rectal retroflexion.
+For example, a study by Pickhardt et al period found a 12% adenoma miss rate due to lack of rectal retroflexion during colonoscopy examination as these were located at the fold behind the anal verge .
 Other studies also suggested failure of doing rectal retroflexion as a significant contributing factor in missed lesion rate [25,26].

 Performance characteristics of FS are highly dependent on the examiners, and many studies have highlighted its influence on FS practice.
 For example, a study by Atkin et al. reported wide variability among the examiners performing FS during Flexible Sigmoidoscopy Screening Trial in UK.
 This study found a large variation in polyp detection and adenoma detection rates across the examiners with coefficient variation (CVs) of 26% for polyp detection and 21% for adenoma detection among 13 FSG examiners each with 2400–3900 examinations performed .
 Another study by Pinsky et al. examined variability in FSG performance among 64 examiners at 10 different centers and reported CV across examiners of 36% for screen-positivity rate, 29% for polyp detection rate, and 21% for adenoma detection rate .
 Setting out quality standard criteria for FS, in particular, the extent of examination, procedure completion parameters and bowel preparation would reduce this variability.